rust-lang/rust-wiki-backup/Doc-getting-started.md

 ## Editor support

 Syntax highlighting for vim is included in the Rust repository, under `src/etc/vim` and for emacs under `src/etc/emacs`.
+Support for other editors can be found on [[Note Related Projects]].

 ## The issue tracker